kelvinnmuia/mern-auth-system/README.md

 ### Getting Started

 1. Clone the repository
-2. Change into the client directory
+2. Change into the client directory with `cd client`
 3. Install dependencies with `npm install`
-4. Start the application with `npm start`
+4. Start the application with `npm run dev`

 ### Features

-* User registration
-* User login
+* Homepage with a background image and a header that welcomes users to the platform.
+* Navbar with a Login button that redirects users to the sign-in and sign-up forms.
+* Sign-up form with input fields for name, email, and password.
+* Sign-in form with input fields for email and password.
-* User logout
+* User logout button that logs the user out and redirects them to the homepage.
+* Password reset and verification email functionality that sends a password reset OTP to the user's email.
-* Protected route that requires authentication to access
+* Protected route that requires authentication to access the page.

 ### Technologies Used

 * React
 * React Router
 * Axios
+* Context API for state management
+* Material UI / Tailwind CSS for styling
-* React Toastify
+* React Toastify for notifications

 ## Server